RomualdRousseau/Archery/archery-documents/docs/tutorial_2.md

 ## Load base model

-To parse a document, any2Json needs a model that will contains the parameters required to the parsing.
+To parse a document, Archery needs a model that will contains the parameters required to the parsing.
 Instead to start from an empty Model (See [Tutorial 10](tutorial_10.md)), we will start from an existing one and we will adapt it for our document.
 You can find a list and details of all models [here](https://github.com/RomualdRousseau/Archery-Models/).